salilab/tutorial_tools/README.md

 ## Testing

 Make a `support/test` directory and put one or more Python test scripts there.
-These should run the tutorial scripts (perhaps with a `--test` flag to run faster) and check that everything worked correctly.
-Each file should be executable (with a `#!/usr/bin/env python`) first line), and use the Python `unittest` module.
+These should run the tutorial scripts and check that everything worked correctly.
+Note that there is a 20 minute time limit for tests, so you may need to run shorter simulations (perhaps with a `--test` flag).
+Each file should
+be executable (with a `#!/usr/bin/env python`) first line), and use the Python `unittest` module.